griffithlab/pVACtools/docs/pvacseq/features.rst

 **VCF support**

 pVACseq uses a VCF file as its input.
 This VCF file must contain sample genotype information and be annotated with the Ensembl Variant Effect Predictor (VEP).
-See the :ref:`prerequisites_label` for more information.
+See the :ref:`prerequisites_label` section for more information.

 **No local install of epitope prediction software needed**